 - Careers: With the ServiceIQ Career and Qualification Pathways, your students will discover that a role in the Hospitality sector is much more than a job.

-- Shop: Hospitality resources can be purchased from the ServiceIQ Shop or a selection can be found on this page.
+- Shop: Hospitality resources can be purchased from the ServiceIQ Shop.

 For specific hospitality assistance, talk to your ServiceIQ Schools Advisor – Resources and Development: